MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-E-Commodity-Laboratory-Testing-Programs/part-97-Plant-Variety-Protection/subjectgroup-ECFRba1ad01fc4fcd52-The-Application/section-97.7.md

 (a) *Voucher specimen types.* As regards the deposit of voucher specimen material for purposes of plant variety protection applications under 7 U.S.C.
 2321 *et seq.,* the term voucher specimen shall include material that is capable of self-replication either directly or indirectly.
 Representative examples include seeds, plant tissue cells, cell lines, and plots of vegetative material of self-incompatible parental lines of hybrids.
 Seed samples should not be treated with chemicals or coatings.

-(b) *Need to make a deposit.* Applications for plant variety protection require deposit of a voucher specimen of the variety.
+(b) *Need to make a deposit.* Except as provided in (d)(3), applications for plant variety protection require deposit of a voucher specimen of the variety.
 The deposit shall be acceptable if made in accordance with these regulations.
 Sample packages shall meet the packaging and deposit requirements of the depository.
 Samples and correspondence about samples shall be identified, minimally, by:

 (1) The application number assigned by the Office;